adamlilith/omnibus/README.md

 An assortment of helper functions for managing data (e.g., rotating values in matrices by a user-defined angle, switching from row- to column-indexing), dates (e.g., intuiting year from messy date strings), handling missing values (e.g., removing elements/rows across multiple vectors or matrices if any have an NA), text (e.g., flushing reports to the console in real-time); and combining data frames with different schema (copying, filling, or concatenating columns or applying functions before combining).

 ## Installation ##
 As of version 1.1.2, `omnibus` is on CRAN!
-You can install the latest CRAN-stable version the normal way you install packages from CRAN, or the development version by using:
+You can install the latest version on CRAN using:

+`devtools::install.padckages('omnibus')`

+... or the development version with:

 `remotes::install_github('adamlilith/omnibus', dependencies = TRUE)`